Key Takeaways

 - Conduct thorough title research (liens may survive foreclosure)

-- Drive by properties before auction (interior inspection usually not possible)
+- Drive by properties before the sale (interior inspection usually not possible)

 - Bring cashier's check for 10% deposit